ČT24

 ČT24 (/cs/) is a 24-hour news channel in Czechia, owned and operated by Czech Television.
 The channel was launched on 2 May 2005.

 ČT24 broadcasts from Prague, but has branches and broadcasts in Brno and Ostrava.

+History

+The channel started broadcasting at 1pm on 2 May 2005, as the first project in Czech Television's digitalization plan.
+It was established as an expansion of its public service credentials, and not a "trap to increase advertising time".

 Broadcast

 ČT24 broadcasts live over the internet, as well as over the satellites Astra 3B and Intelsat 10-02.
 It is carried on Czech cable-TV providers and digital terrestrial services.

 HD

 High-definition (HD) broadcasting via satellite started on 1 November 2016 using Astra 3B-capacities.